18F/azure-sandbox/dsc/README-dsc.md

   - _Update 13 Oct_: This is an unfair comment on my part.
 Chef/Puppet/Ansible all have the same risk of low-quality
 - Mysterious hangs and locked runs - e.g. my experience w/ xSQLServerSetup resource.
 - Code requires lots of boiler plate and copy-pasa.
 See e.g. the SharePoint HQ resource.
-  - _Update from orginal post_: As just one example from the SharePoint resource, these three codeblocks are _identical_, so for a 240-line module, fully 66 lines are the same param block repeated three times.:
+  - _Update 13 Oct_: As just one example from the SharePoint resource, these three codeblocks are _identical_, so for a 240-line module, fully 66 lines are the same param block repeated three times.:
     - https://github.com/PowerShell/SharePointDsc/blob/master/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/MSFT_SPInstall.psm1#L5-L27
     - https://github.com/PowerShell/SharePointDsc/blob/master/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/MSFT_SPInstall.psm1#L68-L90
     - https://github.com/PowerShell/SharePointDsc/blob/master/Modules/SharePointDsc/DSCResources/MSFT_SPInstall/MSFT_SPInstall.psm1#L199-L221
+  - _Update 14 Oct_: Class-based resources seem to alleviate this issue.
+See e.g. https://flynnbundy.com/2016/05/16/getting-started-with-class-based-dsc-resources/
 - ConfigurationData seems tied to notion of long-lived named nodes (pets), _although I may just be poorly informed here_.
   - _Update 13 Oct_: See correction above.
 - Authoring/publishing is certainly no better than Chef/Puppet, and quite possibly worse